 - 1. We will always follow instructions. - 2.
 We put our hand up to ask or answer a question. - 3.
-We will always respect the views and opinions of others. - 4.
-We will always follow the Covid hygiene protocols
+We will always respect the views and opinions of others.

 Rewards:

 The school has a positive attitude towards behaviour management.
 Our policy is to acknowledge and praise good behaviour, showing it as an example to others.
 We may acknowledge and praise an individual or group of children.